snuarrow/LaiskaJaakko/README.md

 User Manual (BETA RELEASE):
 - When led is blinking blue the sensor is in AP-mode, then connect to hotspot: SSID: iot, pass: laiskajaakko, then navigate to 192.168.4.1 and set your own wifi credentials
+- Led goes by default to disco mode if wifi connection is successful.
+It's solid red when there's no wifi connection
 - Do some IT-wizardy and find out from which ip the sensor is found on your wifi subnet
 - Open the ip with browser and enjoy
 - One can delete configured WiFi credentials by pressing the WiFi Reset button for 5 seconds, then led should blink red and the sensor returns to blue blinking AP-mode